CrunchyData/pgSimload/doc/04_release_notes.md

   and the relevant parts in the documentation on how to use it !

   - TL,DR: simple as `pgSimload -kube <kube.json>`

+  - Very special thanks to Brian Pace from Crunchy Data, since he shared with me his how script that was doing that, exactly, I found that it could be interesting to have it in pgSimload !

   - Special thanks to "Pierrick" from CloudNativePG Slack, that helped me find the right labels and selectors for that operator to be used